Ready to say goodbye to debt for good? Learn More

 What Is a Default Judgment?

-A judgment is a court order to pay.
-The amount of a default judgment is usually whatever amount the plaintiff asked for in their complaint, plus interest, court costs, collection costs, and sometimes attorney fees.
+A judgment legal order that says the defendant has to pay money.
+The amount usually includes what the plaintiff asked for in the lawsuit, plus any added interest, court fees, collection costs, and sometimes attorney fees.

 Can a Default Judgment Be Vacated in New York?